|

 amplifier.
 If the amplifier does not have a phono input,

-the easiest thing to do is to buy a second hand integrated
+the easiest thing to do is buying a second hand integrated

 amplifier that has phono inputs at least for an MM cartridge.